Characteristics of Unhealthy,

 - You can accept

-the bad as part of the "package" and resign yourself to dealing with
+the bad as part of the "package" and resign yourself to

 the ramifications of it.